Verification checks

 Face matching

 To complete the selfie check, the user's selfie must match the photo ID in the document or the reference image.
-Our face comparison technology was trained on over 400,000 faces and has been proven reliable, taking into account factors like:
+Our face comparison technology was trained on the massive data set and has been proven reliable, taking into account factors like:

 - age-match accuracy